apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 So, you evaluate the model batch-size-many times.
 But you only load the parameters twice, once during forward() and once during the update.
 You don't have to load batch-size many perturbations, but you do need to run the model that many times and store that many copies of the activations.
 You're probably not memory bandwidth bound, assuming you wrote and overlapped the PRNG part of the kernels well, the scaling limit you run into is raw FLOPs.
 And with successive hardware generations, FLOPs and memory capacity for storing activations are scaling faster than memory bandwidth.

 That is to say, with each hardware generation, this method becomes more feasible from a hardware standpoint.
-The ideal would be something like Cerebras probably, but there's no reason why this can't be
+The ideal would be something like Cerebras probably.

 ### LoRA